rust-random/book/src/guide-rngs.md

 # Our RNGs

 There are many kinds of RNGs, with different trade-offs.
-You can read more about them in the [`rngs` module] and even more in the [`prng` module], however, often you can just use [`thread_rng`].
-This function automatically initializes an RNG in thread-local memory, then returns a reference to it.
-It is fast, good quality, and secure (unpredictable).
+Rand provides some convenient generators in the [`rngs` module].
+Often you can just use [`thread_rng`], a function which automatically initializes an RNG in thread-local memory and returns a reference to it.
+It is fast, good quality, and (to the best of our knowledge) cryptographically secure.

-Pseudo-random number generators.

-Pseudo-random number generators are algorithms to produce apparently random numbers deterministically, and usually fairly quickly.
-See the documentation of the [`rngs` module] for some introduction to PRNGs.

-As mentioned there, PRNGs fall in two broad categories:

-- [basic PRNGs], primarily designed for simulations
-- [CSPRNGs], primarily designed for cryptography

-In simple terms, the basic PRNGs are often predictable; CSPRNGs should not be predictable *when used correctly*.

 Contents of this documentation: